section-engineering-education/engineering-education/articles/customization-using-bulma/index.md

 An exhaustive list of customizable Bulma variables can be found [here](https://bulma.io/documentation/customize/variables/).

-### Further Reading
+## Further Reading

 We have learnt the basics of Bulma and how to customize and theme Bulma using variables.
-For further reading, check out the following links.
+For further reading, check out the following links to learn more.

 - [Bulma Expo](https://bulma.io/expo/) -- A list of websites created using Bulma, for inspiration.
 - [Extensions](https://creativebulma.net/products) -- Bulma templates and extra components.